yagooliver/financial-chat/README.md

 ## Requirements

-- You will need the latest Visual Studio 2019.
+- You will need the Visual Studio 2019 Version 16.5.3 or High.
 - .NET Core SDK 3.1
 - The SDK and tools can be downloaded from https://dot.net/core.